The Directors take pleasure in presenting the Twenty Fifth Annual

 reduce its carbon footprint by reducing power consumption and selling

-There is a continued focus on tracking of near miss
+There is a continued focus on tracking of near miss incidences, which

-Safety competitions, presentations on safety kaizens, mock drills, etc. are conducted for
+presentations on safety kaizens, mock drills, etc. are conducted for

 Your Board of Directors are continually updated on Health, Safety and

 All the manufacturing Plants of your Company are certified under TS

 16949 and ISO 14001.
 Your Company has been implementing the Tata